13 Reasons You Should Let Your Dog Sleep in Your Bed · Kinship

 Samantha Gehrmann / Stocksy

-The question of whether or not to sleep with your dog can be kind of a divisive issue.
-Some are staunchly against it (allergy attacks, decreased sleep).
-But others are enthusiastically pro-bed sharing, arguing the snuggles outweigh the snores.
-Turns out they might be onto something because there are several researched-based reasons why it can be a healthy and positive experience for both you and your dog.
-For example, sleeping with your pup has many mental benefits such as an increased feeling of safety and comfort.
-In a study, people suffering from PTSD found that sleeping with their pet even helped diminish nightmares
+It turns out the yay-sayers might be onto something.
+Research has found that there are several reasons sharing a bed can be a healthy and positive experience for people and pets alike.
+For example, sharing a bed with a pup has many mental health benefits, including increased feelings of safety and comfort.
+In one study, people suffering from PTSD found that sleeping with their pet even helped diminish nightmares

-with a new pet?
+Navigating life with a new pet?
 Head to littleKin!

 littleKin is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-1. It reduces depression.
+It reduces depression.

 Contact with dogs increases the flow of oxytocin, the love chemical.
-Research has shown that spending even just minutes each day petting a dog increases the “feel-good” hormone—serotonin a natural depression-fighting chemical.
+Research has shown that spending even just minutes each day petting a dog increases the “feel-good” hormone — serotonin a natural depression-fighting chemical.

-2. It promotes theta brainwaves.
+It promotes theta brainwaves.

 The release of oxytocin promotes theta brainwaves, which occur during REM sleep.

-3. It increases your sense of security.
+It increases your sense of security.

-4. It eases insomnia.
+It eases insomnia.

 Sleeping with a dog mitigates anxiety, allowing you to relax and fall asleep.

-5. It reduces bad dreams.
+It reduces bad dreams.

 Research has shown that support animals diminish nightmares in PTSD patients.

-6. It decreases loneliness.
+It decreases loneliness.

 In a study, 41% of pet owners said sleeping with their pet provides companionship.
 Dogs make us feel better about ourselves.
 Pet parents are found to exhibit better self-esteem, less fearfulness and greater social support that may help ease and prevent anxiety.

-7. It improves sleep quality.
+It improves sleep quality.

 Sleeping with your dog results in a higher sleep efficiency score.

-8. It reduces stress.
+It reduces stress.

 In a survey, 74% of pet owners reported improvement in their mental health from pet contact.
 What’s more, even the most highly stressed dog parents see their doctors 21% less than non-dog parents.

-9. It lowers your blood pressure.
+It lowers your blood pressure.

 Human-dog interaction (like petting and touching) leads to lower pressure readings.

-10. It strengthens your bond.
+It strengthens your bond.

 Sleeping together helps your dog trust you and may even make training easier.

-11. It keeps your heart healthy.
+It keeps your heart healthy.

 The American Heart Association found a link between pet interaction and decreased hypertension.
 In one study, pet parents had a significantly smaller increase in heart rate and a faster recovery in response to stressful situations.
 It was even faster when the dog was physically in the room with them.

-12. It reduces allergies later in life.
+It reduces allergies later in life.

 One study found infants who slept with their pets were less likely to develop allergies.

-13. It improves your health overall.
+It improves your health overall.

 A major study of nearly 6,000 participants found that pet parents have lower blood cholesterol and triglyceride levels than non-dog parents.